Book A Medical Consultation

 Post-surgery care

-What qualifications or training does an Eye Doctor need to perform ptosis repair surgery?
+What qualifications or training does an Eye Doctor need for Ptosis Correction Surgery?

 Not all eye doctors or ophthalmologists are qualified to perform oculoplastic surgery.
-Only eye doctors who have trained specifically in the sub-speciality area of Oculoplastic Surgery are qualified and able to perform good ptosis repair surgery.
+Only eye doctors who have trained specifically in the sub-speciality area of Oculoplastic Surgery are qualified and able to perform good ptosis ptosis correction surgery.

 Ptosis surgery can be claimed under medical insurance if the degree of droop is severe enough to meet the criteria set by our Ministry of Health.
 A trained Oculoplastic Surgeon will be able to assist you in seeing whether you meet those criteria.
 Visual field tests are involved in this assessment.